 Details

-25. Sherbrooke Village Harvest Celebration – Sherbrooke
+25. The Ghost Light of Sherbrooke Village – Sherbrooke

 Celebrate the season at Sherbrooke Village with a special harvest event!
 Stroll through heritage gardens at their peak and take part in hands-on pickling activities for a taste of tradition and fall fun.